cometapp/engine/content/article1/data_science_at_comet.md

 # Computer vision at Comet
+Comet is an app aiming at finding the best pictures lost in the limbo of your phone.
+This post explains why we are introducing computer vision algorithms in the app.

 ## A picture is worth a thousand words
 Ever wanted to remember forever the crazy atmosphere of Saturday's party with your friends?
 The liberating moment when you graduate?
 The cuteness of your cat chasing a laser beam?
 In most of those cases, you would take a picture or record a video in order to store this memorable instant.
 Visual multimedia have become an inseparable part of our social lives, and they often capture moments tied with deep affections.